Pizza Dough Not Rising

 Expired yeast will cause your dough to rise slowly, and you can quickly remedy this issue.

-Essentially, all you do is add more fresh “not expired” yeast to help your dough rise without any problems.
+Add more fresh “not expired” yeast to help your dough rise without any problems.

-Expired yeast won’t ruin your pizza dough or change the flavor of the dough one single bit.
+Dead yeast won’t ruin your pizza dough or change the flavor of the dough one single bit.

 Water temperature is going to play a significant role in proofing your yeast.
 The same can be said about the type of yeast you use.